-We are flying to Chicago for a weekend to see Hamilton (Again.
+We’re flying to Chicago for a weekend to see Hamilton (Again.
+4th time.
 Don’t hate us.) and I know I cleared these dates with Sharon before I booked the airline tickets.
 But sometimes life happens and plans change.
 This time we needed to change our travel dates because Sharon was cast in the choir of Encore! for their upcoming production of Hairspray at the Dr. Phillips Center in Orlando (shameless plug – tickets are on sale here).
 This did cause a bit of a dilemma as Sharon now has a rehearsal scheduled for the day we were going to be flying to Chicago, and that just wasn’t going to work.

 Not only is Southwest’s policy helpful if your plans change, but it can also save you money if the price of your flight goes down.
 If the prices drop on your Southwest flight, you can rebook the ticket at the lower price and get back the difference in points or cash (as a credit for future use).
 Here is a great post from Deals We Like that describes the entire process of repricing a Southwest ticket if the price goes down.